Case Management Conference Calls

 If a preliminary or procedural issue could have been raised by a party at the CMCC but was not, the HRTO adjudicator may not allow that party to raise the issue at a later time or at the hearing.

-You should make, at the earliest opportunity, a Request for Order during Proceedings (Form 10) to bring your preliminary issues to the attention of the HRTO including requests:
+At the earliest opportunity, you should make a Request for Order during Proceedings (Form 10) to bring your preliminary issues to the attention of the HRTO including requests:

 • to add a respondent or another party;